volonbolon/special-spoon/README.md

 ## Protocols
 I use them as much as possible.
 By declaring interfaces that way, is easier to replace components with mocks for tests, or new components in production.

+## Structure
+The code base is roughly divided in 4 sections, each one encapsulating different functionalities.
+They can be easily transformed in frameworks, or even packages to speed up compile time.
+It is also easier to swap them for different platforms.
+We can, for instance, replace the iOS module with one for the watch, and because we are only exposing protocols, the core module doesn't need to be touched at all.

+* SpecialSpoon: Main section of the app.
+Here we have the delegates (Scene and App Delegate).
+From here we can boot thir party engines.
+* SpecialSpoon_iOS: Here we have all iOS related code.
+This is the module that knows how to deal with a UIViewController, iOS way
+* SpecialSpoonUIKit: Abstraction over UIKit.
+We are a little bit further than iOS, but still in UIKit.
+* SpecialSpoonKit: Core functionaly.
+Completely agnostic about the platform (works on top of Foundation).